Tour suggestions in Nordland

 Bodø offers unique countryside or urban pleasures, whether you are here for two days or two weeks.

 Go island hopping or drive along the beautiful coastline.
 Bike to the historical trading post of Kjerringøy or hike to a coastal mountain peak.

-Go hiking in the footsteps of the Norwegian Queen Sonja, feed the reindeer of the Samis or explore old fishing villages by bike.
+Go hiking in the footsteps of the Norwegian Queen Sonja, feed the reindeers of the Samis or explore old fishing villages by bike.

 Harstad and its surroundings offer exciting excursions regardless of whether you want to go cycling, hiking, or on a drive to the Lofoten Islands.